-However, despite the reservations doubts voiced here and there, the majority of those joining the program indicated that they had the support of their families, says Orit said: "My husband thinks this is a great missioncalling."
-Naama indicated the positive response of her parents to the fact that "it isit's the Bible.
-My mother very exciting and she really liked itwas very excited, and she really liked the idea; , also, my father. it is interesting them was positive about my choice...
+However, despite the doubts voiced here and there, the majority of those joining the program indicated that they had the support of their families.
+Orit said: "My husband thinks this is a great calling."
+Naama indicated the positive response of her parents to the fact that "it's the Bible.
+My mother was very excited, and she really liked the idea; also, my father was positive about my choice.
 They're very enthusiastic."

-Even Kfir, whose that his parents had wanted to see him continue take over the family accounting firm, or consider maybea field in high-tech, occupational says said that his parents supported him.
-"They have tried for years to bring me closer to religious tradition and they think that thanks to their efforts I will be studyingstudy Bible, and they can be happy about itthat."
+Even Kfir, whose parents had wanted to see him take over the family accounting firm, or consider a field in high-tech, said his parents supported him.
+"They have tried for years to bring me closer to religious tradition, and they think that thanks to their efforts, I will be studying Bible, and they can be happy about that."

-The participants' friends have offered A similar kinds of support comes from friends.
-"Most of the people around me are really appreciatehappy for me, seeing inappreciating the program's educational value. it is relatively rare to find in contemporary societies.
-In total general, there is alsopeople have expressed a very positive attitude to the idea of the program, the principles ideal behind it; they see it as something very important."
-(Ziva).
-Their friends were very impressed because this is an outstanding program, for which participants receive a generous scholarship.
-"When I tell them that I get receive money for my studying, even though I only learnedjust study Bible, they look at me differently, and that's good for me, as I proved them something to them " (Orna).
-Rami is, somewhat is skeptical about the honestyhow sincere is his friends' encouragement of the appreciation.
-"I believe it isit's not a reala completely sincere expression of appreciation, they say it just to make me feel good ..."
+The participants' friends have offered similar kinds of support.
+"Most of the people around me are really happy for me, appreciating the program's educational value.
+In general, people have expressed a very positive attitude to the idea of the program, the principles behind it; they see it as something very important" (Ziva).
+Their friends were very impressed because this is an outstanding program for which participants receive a generous scholarship.
+"When I tell them that I receive money for my studying, even though I just study Bible, they look at me differently, and that's good for me, as I proved something to them " (Orna).
+Rami is somewhat skeptical about how sincere is his friends' encouragement.
+"I believe it's not a completely sincere expression of appreciation, they say it just to make me feel good ..."

-There are many factors configurable asthat characterize external motives influencing the choice (or lack of choice) the decision to enroll injoining a teacher-training program.
-Dividing to external and internal motivation is a sorting way in many Many studies conducted in the last thirty 30 years have distinguished between external and internal motivating factors.
-External motivation factors to choosefor choosing any profession are , defined as factors those related to the purposes that areaspects not necessarily connected to the characteristics essence of the profession.
-It is includedThey comprise material rewards and a sense of economic and social security, such as salary, working conditions, and welfaresocial factors related benefits and so onand other benefits.
-External motives include also include social rewards, such as the status prestige and recognition of in the profession, its autonomy, and attitudes of family and friends.attitude of family and social circle in the near and more.
+There are many factors that characterize external motives influencing the decision to enroll in a teacher-training program.
+Many studies conducted in the last 30 years have distinguished between external and internal motivating factors.
+External motivation factors for choosing any profession are defined as those related to aspects not necessarily connected to the essence of the profession.
+They comprise material rewards and a sense of economic and social security, such as salary, working conditions, social and other benefits.
+External motives also include social rewards, such as the prestige and recognition in the profession, its autonomy, and attitudes of family and friends.

-Many studies emphasize the importance of external factors such as benefits, professional status, working hours and vacations.
-The absence lack of extrinsic rewards, especially the inappropriate an inadequate salary and lack ofno opportunities for advancement, are caused to can be cause for dissatisfaction among practitioners.
-Since that teaching is seen mostly as a society social service professional, an overemphasis ona focus on material rewards is not commonlyperceived viewed by everyone as a legitimate concern.
-In contrastConversely compensation the attraction of benefits, such as according external prestige (e.g., like academic degrees) are perceived as legitimate, and should encouragemay lure new applicants in their decision to join the profession.
+The lack of extrinsic rewards, especially an inadequate salary and no opportunities for advancement can be cause for dissatisfaction among practitioners.
+Since teaching is seen mostly as a social service profession, a focus on material rewards is not commonly viewed as a legitimate concern.
+Conversely the attraction of benefits, such as according external prestige (e.g., academic degrees) are perceived as legitimate and may lure new applicants to join the profession.